-Following the controversial part-privatisation of probation in England and Wales, one of the leading private probation providers appointed Eterna Partners in February 2018 to build relationships and educate key media and political stakeholders to differentiate the company from its competition.
+Following the controversial part-privatisation of probation in England and Wales, KSS CRC, a leading private probation provider appointed Eterna Partners in February 2018 to build relationships and educate key media and political stakeholders.

 “The Secretary of State for Justice praised the innovative programmes in the House of Commons.”

 The principle of the private sector delivering public services is divisive and companies doing the work are unloved.
 Eterna had to shift the debate away from ideology and towards service delivery.
 This meant focusing on operational outcomes, transparency and new evidence-based approaches to tackle local crime trends and threats.
 Key moments in the campaign included the launch of a new programme to tackle harassment offences in response to a surge of related crimes in the company’s region.
 Eterna created a strong narrative and developed a briefing and engagement programme for local and national politicians and media.

 “The Ministry of Justice has appointed the company to deliver additional services, effectively doubling the size of the organisation.”